Japan Prime Minister Kishida making surprise visit to Ukraine to meet Zelensky - KESQ

 Xi’s visit has been framed by Beijing as a peacemaking project — despite deep skepticism in Kyiv and the West.

-For the United States and much of Europe, the Chinese leader’s presence in Moscow is a stark show of support for the increasingly isolated Putin, at a time when his military is running out of supplies and Russia’s economy is struggling under Western sanctions.
+For the US and much of Europe, the Chinese leader’s presence in Moscow is seen as a ringing endorsement for Putin at a time when his military is running out of supplies and Russia’s economy is struggling under Western sanctions.

-Throughout the invasion, China has provided Moscow much-needed diplomatic and economic support.
-It has backed Kremlin rhetoric blaming NATO for the conflict, refused to condemn the invasion, and continued to support Moscow financially by significantly increasing purchases of Russian fuel.
+Throughout the invasion, China has backed Kremlin rhetoric blaming NATO for the conflict, refused to condemn the invasion, and continued to support Moscow financially by significantly increasing purchases of Russian fuel.

+India is the only other Asian nation that has taken a similar stance, refusing to formally condemn Russia’s invasion and continuing to purchase of Russian oil.

+Modi told Putin last September that it was not the time for war, in an apparent criticism — although India has continued to maintain pivotal ties with Moscow.

 During his visit on Monday, Xi praised Putin and called him a “dear friend.”
 They discussed the Ukraine war, with further meetings scheduled on Tuesday.